cmdenault/SeattleWeather/README.md

       ~ created new dataframes and graphs with the clean data related to the sub-questions <br>
       ~ come to a conclusion with all of the graphs made <br>

+# Authors
+  Cassidy Denault, _Computer Science Major, Data Science Minor_

 ## License
-   <br> Permitted to use, copy, modify, merge publish, distribute copies of the software.
+   Permitted to use, copy, modify, merge publish, distribute copies of the software.

 <br> <br> <br> <br> <br>